 - They Might Be Giants were John Linnell and John Flansburgh from August 1982 until recruiting a full band in June 1992, lasting 9 years and 10 months with the original line-up.

 - Manic Street Preachers were James Dean Bradfield, Nicky Wire, Sean Moore, and Richey James Edwards from 1986-1995 (9 years)—then Edwards vanished.
 Thirteen years later, he was declared Legally Dead.
+By that time, the other three members had become a Type 2, and they've continued without any further change to this day (2014).

 - Sleater Kinney formed in 1994 and had at least three drummers before their final drummer, Janet Weiss, joined in 1997.
 From 1997 to 2006, the band's lineup was Carrie Brownstein, Corin Tucker, and Weiss.
 The group has been inactive since 2006.